 What type of mozzarella is best for pizza?

 In general, low-moisture mozzarella is our go-to for pizza.
 We recommend avoiding the pre-shredded stuff when you can.
 Pre-shredded mozzarella generally has additives like potato starch to give it a longer shelf life and to prevent pieces from clumping together.
-Unfortunately, the starch prevents it from melting into a smooth cheesy layer.
-Pre-shredded mozzarella can still be delicious but believe us when we say that high-quality mozzarella you’ve shredded yourself is a one-way ticket to pizza heaven.
+Unfortunately, the starch also prevents it from melting into a smooth cheesy layer.
+Pre-shredded mozzarella can still be delicious, but believe us when we say that high-quality mozzarella you’ve shredded yourself is a one-way ticket to pizza heaven.

-Fresh mozzarella, the kind that comes in a tub of brine, can take your pizza to an entirely new level but takes some extra prep work to avoid creating a soggy pie.
+Fresh mozzarella, the kind that comes in a tub of brine, can take your pizza to an entirely new level, but it takes some extra prep work to avoid creating a soggy pie.
 Due to the higher moisture content of fresh mozzarella, you’ll want to drain your cheese and let it dry for 20-25 minutes on a paper towel.
 Then, you can tear your mozzarella ball into small pieces to gently place on your pizza.
 If your dream dinner is a minimalist margherita pizza, look no further than fresh mozzarella.
 That’s amore!

 Cheddar is an underrated cheese option for pizza lovers.
 However, we would advise against using cheddar exclusively as a topping, tasty as it may be.
 Compared to the gold standard of mozzarella, cheddar doesn’t handle high heat very well, and overheating can cause the fats to separate from the solids.
 This goes double for aged cheddars.